rickellis/Astro/README.md

     var sunpos = A.get.sunPosition(new Date, lat, lon)

-Asto's methods also provides additional return data types for convenience.
+Astro's methods also provides additional return data types for convenience.
 For example, solar and lunar azimuth is also available in degrees rather than only radian, so that there is less post-processing necessary for the developer.

 ---